• Skip to primary navigation

 Instructions

-• Preheat oven to 350F, and grease 11×7 pan with butter.
+• Preheat oven to 350F, and grease an 11x7 pan with butter.

-• In a large mixing bowl, add cassava, coconut milk, butter, egg, evaporated milk, sugar, condensed milk, and mix until well combined.
+• In a large mixing bowl, add cassava, coconut milk, butter, egg, evaporated milk, sugar, and condensed milk, and mix until well combined.

 • Pour the mixture into a greased pan and bake for 35 minutes.